jbms/sphinx-immaterial/docs/customization.rst

        {% endif %}

    .. code-annotations::
        #.
-This template will only be used if the :themeconf:`show-comments` metadata is added to the document's
+This template will only be used if the :filemeta:`show-comments` metadata is added to the document's
           source.
        #.
 This should be the snippet generated from step 1.
        #.
 This code block ensures that Giscus renders with a dark theme when the